-During the follow-up visit, the school provided evidence that the arrangements for safeguarding reflect broadly the guidance issued by the Department of Education.
-Work on the following aspects is underway and needs to be completed promptly:
+During the follow-up visit, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+The school should continue to implement the appropriate planned review of policies and procedures to reflect current guidance and best practice.